FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

 Timer: type queue; elapsed 73.326; 1 items; 0.014 items/sec.
 ```

+## Digest times

+In `fsa_notify.module` there is functionality which decides if it is time to send out daily or weekly.
+Here follows ho it is decided.
+There are 2 major factors:
+* There has to be passed enough time since last time (a bit less than a day or a bit less than a week).
+* It has to be certain time period of day or week when notification delivery may happen.

+There is time window (few hours) during which the sending may happen.
+It is few hours because if sending fails for whatever reason it will be attempted again.

+For details, please refer to following functions:
+* `fsa_notify_daily_is_ready_to_send()` - check if we can send out daily digests now
+* `fsa_notify_weekly_is_ready_to_send()` - check if we can send out weekly digests now
+* `fsa_notify_is_ready_to_send()` - underlying general functionality for previous functions

+When digest is sent (successfully finished), then is recorded by `fsa_notify_sent()`.
+It is needed to calclulate if enough time is passed since last time.

 ## If you need to change how a notification looks

 * Check the template in Notify API in web